* * *

 Second, at the bottom of the Student Center Classic page, you will see a link labeled “Student Missions Forms.”
 This link will take you to a page with a dropdown menu that includes three online forms that you must fill out and submit: the WWU SM application, the travel form, and the mailings preference form.

-Your myWWU forms will only become available after you have set up your application meeting.
+Your myWWU checklist and forms will only become available after you have let us know you would like to start the application.

 Applying for a call is like applying for a job.
 The organization where you are hoping to serve needs to know the skills and experience of its applicants in order to find the best fit for its service needs.
 If you need assistance creating a résumé, the Student Development Center is a great place to visit for tips and advice on what to include on your résumé.
 You can bring a copy of your résumé to the Chaplain’s Office or email a copy to email@example.com.